-Nearly 40 per cent of economists surveyed expect a recession next year and 72 per cent expect one by the end of 2021, says the National Association for Business Economics.
+Nearly 40 per cent of economists surveyed expect a recession in 2020 and 72 per cent expect one by the end of 2021, says the National Association for Business Economics.
 In such an environment, tightening the corporate purse strings is a natural reaction, but smart cost management is a better one.

 While economists are not always correct in their predictions, there have been several worrisome indicators of an imminent correction.
 The simple fact we are now in the longest bull market in history is enough to give some pause.
 Compound that with inverted yield curves, slower growth in China, unrest in Hong Kong, a downturn in trade due to tariff wars, rising US Government debt, and the case for caution is pretty compelling.

 But there is an equally compelling truism that no company has ever slashed itself to growth or success.